-The Disaster Research Center was established in 1963 and now, fifty years later, the DRC is celebrating its continued success in research, training, and service to the disaster community.
-The 50th Anniversary Workshop and Celebration will bring together researchers and practitioners from throughout the history of DRC and the larger disaster science, policy, and management field in a unique opportunity to assess the state of the art and to map out future research paths.
+The Disaster Research Center was established in 1963 and now, fifty years later, the DRC celebrated its continued success in research, training, and service to the disaster community.
+The 50th Anniversary Workshop and Celebration brought together researchers and practitioners from throughout the history of DRC and the larger disaster science, policy, and management field in a unique opportunity to assess the state of the art and to map out future research paths.

 Tours of the Disaster Research Center including the E.L.
 Quarantelli Research Collection, breakout sessions, plenaries, and discussion on emerging research and policy needs, followed by the DRC BBQ Celebration at the Marriott on Saturday May 3rd.

 DRC is located at the University of Delaware in Newark, DE, USA.
 With fifty years of experience, we are widely recognized as one of the pioneering institutions in the area of disaster research.